Tevita Pangai Junior: 2021

 Following Brisbane's 46-0 loss against South Sydney in round 15 of the competition, he was informed by Brisbane management that his services would not be required for the following season and he had permission to negotiate with other clubs.

 On 21 July, Pangai Junior signed a three-month deal with Penrith after being released immediately by the Brisbane club for the rest of the 2021 NRL season.
-On the same day, Pangai Junior signed a three-year deal to join the Canterbury-Bankstown Bulldogs ahead of the 2022 season.
+On the same day, Pangai Junior signed a three-year deal to join Canterbury-Bankstown ahead of the 2022 season.
 Pangai Junior made his club debut for Penrith against South Sydney in round 23, coming off the interchange bench in a 25-12 victory.

 Pangai Junior scored his first try for Penrith in round 24 of the competition in a 30-16 victory over the Wests Tigers.

 Pangai Junior made a total of six appearances for Penrith in the 2021 NRL season, he played in the clubs preliminary final victory over Melbourne however he was not picked for the 2021 NRL Grand Final team which defeated South Sydney.